 As with steel, there are many benefits of aluminum truck bodies.
 In the aluminum vs. steel truck frame debate, a lot of people have come to favor the former over the latter.
 An aluminum flatbed truck can offer increased workload and fuel efficiency.

 On a part-by-part basis, aluminum can reduce the weight of a truck.
-For example, an aluminum body on an F-150 could eliminate 700 lbs.
+For example, a Ford aluminum body on an F-150 could eliminate 700 lbs.

 One of the main benefits of aluminum truck models is the rust-resistant nature of aluminum alloys.
 When it comes to the parts that comprise a vehicle, rust-resistance is important because rust can literally eat holes into the body and engine of a truck.